formester/formester-site/content/blog/10-best-surveymonkey-alternatives-in-2023.md

 **Key Features:**

-* **Survey Customization:** Craft surveys with ease using a drag-and-drop interface and a rich library of question types.
+* **Survey P:ersonalisation:** Craft surveys with ease using a drag-and-drop interface and a rich library of question types.
 * **Analytics and Reporting:** Uncover trends and patterns through robust analytics tools, enabling data-driven decision-making.
 * **Collaboration Tools:** Foster teamwork with features allowing multiple users to collaborate in real-time on survey creation and analysis.
 * **Automation:** Save time and increase efficiency with automated features for survey distribution and follow-ups.